British responses to pogroms in the Russian Empire

-The effects of the Pogroms upon British society
+Effects of pogroms upon British society

-The pogroms convinced many Russian Jews to flee Russia and migrate to the west.
-However, the huge levels of immigration eventually transformed initial sympathy into general social disaffection.
+The pogroms convinced many Russian Jews to flee Russia and migrate to the west; however, the huge levels of immigration eventually transformed initial sympathy into general social disaffection.
 In Britain, for instance, Russian Jews were blamed for changing the landscape in their settled areas and driving out the English inhabitants.
 Of the 1,742 Russian immigrant homes visited by the Sanitary Committee of the Jewish Board of Guardians in 1884, 1,621 did not have access to a sewerage system.
 Many saw these congregated immigrant areas as 'hotbeds of disease' and feared this would cause epidemics that would be costly to English lives.
 This gave rise to the view that the Russian Jew was morally and socially degenerative, which in turn fuelled a rise in "anti-alienism".
 Certainly, this influx of Russian Jews created overcrowding and is considered directly responsible for the high prices of rent and problems of housing.

 Russian Jews also vied with the British working-class for jobs.
 Many immigrants moved to the East End of London and aggravated the already precarious social fabric.
 Jewish immigrants were more willing to work for longer hours in poorer working conditions at a lower wage than their British counterparts, thereby underselling the indigenous workforce.
 Also, for many British members of society Sunday was deemed a day of rest.
 Failure to follow this Christian and British tradition was considered scandalous.
-Historian Bernard Gainer suggested that it was the fact that the alien immigrant was more willing to work on a Sunday, as opposed to conforming to British society, which caused most annoyance.
+Historian Bernard Gainer suggested that it was that the alien immigrant was more willing to work on a Sunday, as opposed to conforming to British society, which caused most annoyance.
 This reinforced British hatred towards the Jewish immigrants.